An Introduction to String Diagrams for Computer Scientists: Categories of String Diagrams

 As anticipated, the copying and deleting operations allow us to connect a given right port of a diagram to a (possibly empty) \emph{set} of left ports of another:

 Notice however that there are several ways of connecting the same set of wires.
 For example, we could have connected the left boundary wire to $f,h$, and $c$ as follows:

 or any other way of connecting this wire to the same three boxes.
-To define a sensible notion of multi-wire connection, we need to add axioms that allow us to consider all these different ways of composing $\Bcomult$ and $\Bcounit$ equal \emph{if they connect the same wire to the same set of boxes}.
-To achieve this, and obtain a suitable notion of structural equivalence for CD categories, we add the following equalities to those of symmetric monoidal categories:
+To define a sensible notion of multi-wire connection, we need to add axioms that allow us to consider all these different ways of composing $\Bcomult$ and $\Bcounit$ equal if they connect the same wire to the same \emph{set} of wires.
+To achieve this, and obtain a suitable notion of structural equivalence for CD categories, we add the following equalities to those of SMCs:

-These laws are those of a \emph{commutative comonoid} (\emph{cf.} Ex.~\ref{ex:comonoids}): they tell us that there is only one way of splitting a single wire into $n$-wires for any natural $n$.
-They are analogous to the associativity, unitality, and commutativity laws with which all students of mathematics should already be acquainted.
-In standard algebraic syntax, any way in which we apply a monoid operation '$+$' gives the same result; furthermore, units can be removed.
-This justifies the introduction of repeated sums.
-Thanks to the laws above, the same principle applies $\Bcomult$ and $\Bcounit$.
+The reader will recognise these laws from Example~\ref{ex:comonoids} as those of a \emph{commutative comonoid}: they tell us that there is only one way of splitting a single wire into $n$ wires, for any natural $n$.

 Using $\Bcomultn{x}$ and $\Bcounitn{x}$ for generating objects $x\in\Sigma_0$, we can define $\Bcomultn{w}$ and $\Bcounitn{w}$ for any word $w$ over $\Sigma_0$ or, more plainly, for arbitrarily many wires.
 We do so by induction: